ozbekburak/dfir-radar/README.md

 In the future, we aim to create Gartner-like charts to enhance the reporting capabilities of our tool further.
 These charts will provide even more detailed insights into the DFIR industry by allowing users to compare and contrast different technologies, products, and services.

-# NOTE

-Our application currently works with ready-to-use .txt files, and it does not gather data directly from online sources at this time.
-Users will need to provide the necessary .txt files to the program for analysis.
-We are continually updating and improving our tool and may add online data gathering capabilities in the **near** future.